-"More space and greater comfort than ever – still the choice for drivers who want a small hatchback that's fun to drive."
+"The BMW 1 Series is still the choice for drivers who want a small hatchback that's fun to drive."

 The original BMW 1 Series hatchback was stylish but cramped on the inside.
 Luckily, this second generation 1 Series has made massive leaps and bounds to offer an affordable yet desirable entry-level BMW.
 You get a truly outstanding range of frugal diesel and petrol engines to choose from and it's packed with more equipment than ever before – and it's still the most enjoyable car in this class to drive.